kentdaitken/Open-Government/Why Open Matters.md

 Regardless, it seems that much of the push for open is based on ideology and principles, which is fine.
 But there are other stakeholders to convince.

-So if our goal is better societal outcomes, we have work to do in understanding both the economic and social benefits of open data, and developing a long-term lense on the idea.
+So if our goal is better societal outcomes, we have work to do in understanding both the economic and social benefits of open data, and developing a long-term lens on the idea.

 I've started a list of resources, here, to which I'd love additions.